-This article was written based on a discussion with Susan Miller, VP, Strategic Partnerships at BridgeView IT.
+This article was written based on a discussion with Susan Miller, VP, Solutions at BridgeView IT.
 Susan has held prominent senior leadership roles in several SaaS enterprise software companies.
 She is an Agile expert with a deep history of successfully implementing Agile software development principles and helping organizations troubleshoot issues in their Agile process.
-To learn more about Susan, visit her LinkedIn page.
+To learn more about Susan, visit her profile.

 Adopting the Agile software development methodology holds great promise for a company.
 It can create synergy, helping to reach unprecedented levels of production and quality.
 Agile development can reduce software bugs and can even increase customer satisfaction, improving the end-user experience.
 However, these benefits cannot be realized if sprints repeatedly go unfinished.
 Unfortunately, missed sprints can create the perception of lack of discipline and a failure to meet business objectives.
 When a team cannot complete what they committed to in an Agile sprint, it is typically the result of four root causes.

 Stories play an integral role in setting a foundation for the success of the sprint.
 A great deal of planning and sprint grooming must go into determining what stories will look like and how big they will be.
 Problems arise when this story planning or grooming process produces an inaccurate picture of what needs to be developed.
 That often results in accepting a story into a sprint without realizing it is too large or ill-defined to realistically complete in the given time frame.

 Large stories should be broken down from the beginning and that requires good team communication.
 In such cases, there should have been more discussion between all team members to determine and agree on the right story size.
 However, the Agile process is one that encourages continuous improvement and learning from one sprint to the next.
 Talk through this issue in real-time to address why the story is too large.
 Despite missing the current sprint, don’t be discouraged.
 Better grooming will alleviate the same issue in the next sprint.